cornell-dti/events-backend/README.md

 ## Dependencies & Libraries
  * **[Django Rest Framework](http://www.django-rest-framework.org/) v.
 3.8.2** - A Django library that provides powerful authentication protocols.
  * **[Django Simple History](https://django-simple-history.readthedocs.io/en/latest/) v.
 2.0** - A Django library that provides methods to store changes to models, and thus, is used to create app-specific event, org. feeds.
-  * [react-avatar-editor](https://www.npmjs.com/package/react-avatar-editor) - Similar to Facebook profile picture.
-Allows you to crop, resize, and rotate an uploaded image.
-Use for event image upload in event creation.

 ## API Documentation
 * [Backend API Documentation](https://cuevents.docs.apiary.io/) - An external Apiary documenting the endpoints for our application.